VCE-Team/cdc-v2/content/english/teacher/munishekhar.md

 ### About Me

-Sri.
-A. Tharasingh is Head of Section in Electrical & Electronics Engineering for Government Polytechnic College, Maheshwaram, Telangana.
+Dr. V Muni Sekhar is Head of Section in Electrical & Electronics Engineering for Government Polytechnic College, Maheshwaram, Telangana.
 He Previously worked at QQGPT, Hyderabad, Telangana.